phu0ngng/nccl/docs/userguide/source/api/device.rst

 .. c:type:: ncclDevComm

    A structure describing a device communicator, as created on the host side using :c:func:`ncclDevCommCreate`.
-The structure is used primarily on the device side; elements that could be of particular interest include:
+The structure is used primarily on the device side.
+In general, fields in this struct are considered internal and should not be accessed by users.
+An exception is made for the following fields, which are guaranteed to be stable across NCCL versions:

    .. c:member:: int rank